robertorcosta/azure-docs.pt-br/articles/cost-management/use-reports.md

 Para exportar o orçamento concluído como arquivo CSV em **Ações**, selecione **Exportar** para realizar o download do arquivo.

-Ao concluir, seu orçamento será exibido nos relatórios de análise de custo e no relatório de orçamento versus o relatório de Custo ao Longo do Tempo Você também pode programar relatórios com base nos limites de orçamento.
+When completed, your budget is shown in Cost Analysis reports and in the Cost vs. Budget Over Time report.
+Você também pode programar relatórios com base nos limites de orçamento.

 ### <a name="azure-resource-explorer-report"></a>Relatório do Azure Resource Explorer